-For definitions of botanical terms, visit en.wikipedia.org/wiki/Glossary_of_botanical_terms.
+For definitions of botanical terms, visit en.wikipedia.org/wiki/Glossary\of\botanical\terms.

 Button rattlesnakemaster is a peculiar perennial wildflower that occurs in flatwoods, sandhills, savannas and marshes throughout Florida.
 Its flowers bloom in late spring through fall.
 They are frequented by a variety of pollinators, but are of special value to native bees.
 The plant is a larval host for the Black swallowtail butterfly and attracts many predatory and parasitoid insects that prey on garden pests.
-It also attracts bats.